- The rules for prefixes apply, but in general, no hyphen. Some examples: ultramodern, ultrasonic, ultranationalism, ultraviolet.

 - Always hyphenate.

 - Follow The American Heritage Dictionary.
-Hyphenate if not listed there. makeup, cleanup, setup, mock-up, mix-up
+Hyphenate if not listed there.
+Some examples: makeup, cleanup, setup, mock-up, mix-up.

 - Use upcoming, not coming, in reference to future events: Next month’s calendar contains all upcoming events held at the University.